 Build around your tastes

 Take a little walk around your space.
 What feels the most like you, and what are you ready to part with?
-It might be a mid-century lamp, a favorite color, or a peaceful painting—they can all be used as your inspiration for the focus of the room.
+It might be a classy LED light bulbs, a favorite color, or a peaceful painting—they can all be used as your inspiration for the focus of the room.
 It could be as simple as removing other items to highlight what you love.
 Start with what you love to look at every day and map the refresh around that.

 Adopt a plant—or three

 Plants have been shown to help improve quality of life in many settings.
 The fact that they help improve the air quality by removing some toxins and dust is reason enough to get them.
 But the act of caring for plants has shown positive benefits for mood, social skills, anxiety, depression, and even cognitive and health issues.
 Pollen-free plants, like succulents, trees, and herbs, are good options for avoiding allergic reactions.
 And if pets are a concern, there are ways to keep them out of reach.

 It may help if you decide if you want to focus on something specific when refreshing your living space: spring cleaning, organizing, decluttering, or adding/rearranging décor.
 All of those are easily projects in and of themselves, so you may want to try choosing one area and see how it goes before tackling another.
 For bigger projects like remodels, you may need to hire professionals like concrete pumping service contractors.